 Use of the Blushield in Minnesota USA reported the adjacent hen house was being affected by the use of the Blushield in the barn for cattle etc. Turns out the hen house was producing twice as many eggs as per normal.
 This trial was carried out to prove this hypothesis.

-The tests were carried out at Braemar Poultry Farm, Te Puna situated on the outskirts of Tauranga, New Zealand.
+The tests were carried out at a poultry farm in Te Puna situated on the outskirts of Tauranga, New Zealand.

 The weight of the eggs laid each day was averaged out with samples taken from each sector.
 The same applied to quantity, shell thickness and yolk quality.
 Blood tests were carried out at one month and three monthly intervals.